Article Title: The True Cost of Vision Correction: Ortho-K vs. Glasses vs. Contacts Over 10 Years

 As you can see, while sleepSEE® has a higher upfront cost, it can be the most affordable option over time, especially compared to daily contacts.
 It’s about investing in a long-term solution rather than renting your vision year after year.

 It's also worth noting that many of my patients use their Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for their sleepSEE® treatment.
 This can be a huge tax advantage.
-However, it's important to understand that sleepSEE® myopia control is a specialty service not covered by insurance plans like TRICARE or Blue Cross NC.
+However, it's important to understand that sleepSEE® myopia management is a specialty service not typically covered by standard vision insurance plans like TRICARE or Blue Cross NC, though some medical plans may offer partial coverage for the med.
 We do offer flexible payment options to make it more manageable for families in Fayetteville.

 More Than Just Money: The Real ROI